Read case data

 your RStudio project.
 We’ll use the pipe %>%

-some of their functions, including others from the package
+connect some of their functions, including functions from the data

 R